2016 Summer Camp for 1st-6th Graders

 - Parent Information (Where to drop off, camp schedule)

-Completed forms can be returned to us a number of ways:
+Completed forms can be returned to us a number of ways.
+Please return them no later than 2 weeks before your first week of camp.

 • By Mail - UW, Box 358010, ATTN.
 UWBG Education, Seattle WA 98195-8010